All About Desserts

 - Even better: oust the crust.
 Crustless pies keep all their flavor while doing away with most of the fat and carbs—not to mention they’re easier to make.

 - Keep sugar in check.
 Try sweetening your desserts with applesauce, mashed bananas, vanilla or nutmeg.
 You might be surprised at how well it works!

-- See to your servings.
-There’s no better way to treat yourself while keeping your diabetes under control.
+- Watch your servings.
+There’s no better way to treat yourself while managing your diabetes.
 After all, nothing’s forbidden as long as there’s moderation in all things!

 We wish you a happy (and delicious) holiday season!

 Accu-Chek (n.d).
 The art of food swap.
 Retrieved from: https://www.accu-chek.ca/en/more-topics/art-food-swapping.
 Accessed January 15 2021.

 Eating Well (n.d).
 Diabetes Diet Center.
 Retrieved from: https://www.eatingwell.com/category/4248/diabetes-diet-center/.
 Accessed January 15 2021.

 Everyday Health (n.d).
 Healthy Recipes.
 Retrieved from: https://www.everydayhealth.com/lifestyle/healthy-recipes/.
 Accessed January 15 2021.

 Get 24/7 diabetes support